-10 Must-See Spots in Yazoo County, Mississippi
+10 Must-See Spots in

 Blue Front Cafe

 Yazoo County is full of myths and legends.
 One of our most famous is that of the “Witch of Yazoo.”
 Legend has it that she returned from the grave in 1904 to burn down the town, just as she swore on her dying breath.
 Glenwood is also home to a mass Confederate grave, and the graves of many of Yazoo’s notable, if not famous, sons and daughters.
 Author and Editor Willie Morris is buried 13 paces to the South of the witch’s grave, whose Legend he made famous in his novel Good Old Boy.
 Willie, who grew up in Yazoo City, was a prolific writer and wrote two novels about his boyhood that have been made into movies (The River Pirates/Good Old Boy: A Delta Boyhood (1988), My Dog Skip (2000)).
+Glenwood Cemetery in Yazoo City was voted the second “Spookiest Cemetery in the US” in a 2012 Huffington Post poll.

 Town Center Historic District